duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 - Summarize ethics and the large positive and negative benefits of AI

-- Teachers remind that there will be a safety module for the course coming up in one of the future classes:
+- Remind students that there will be a safety module for the course coming up in one of the future classes

 ### Glossary of Terms ###